amandeepmittal/amanhimself.dev/content/posts/redux-persist-in-react-native-with-async-storage.md

 Using a state management library like [Redux](https://jscrambler.com/blog/asynchronous-operations-in-react-redux) in a React Native app is beneficial to manage the state of an application from one place.
 As your application advances in terms of features, you may want to persist some of the information for each user that is local to them.

-For example, you are building a shopping cart application and it requires persisting the data related to products a user is adding into the cart before making a purchase order.
+For example, you are building a shopping cart application and it requires persisting the data related to products a user is adding to the cart before making a purchase order.
 What if the user closes the application for an arbitrary reason before making that purchase but comes back later and finds that number of items to vanish completely from their cart.
 This is not a good user experience.

 To improve this user experience, you could save the items in their device's local storage.
-This where redux-persist along with Asyncstorage comes in handy for a React Native app.
+This is where redux-persist along with Asyncstorage comes in handy for a React Native app.
 In this tutorial, we are going to set up the `redux-persist` library in a React Native app that uses Redux as its state management library and preserve the data in Asyncstorage for scenarios where the app is closed.

 [The source code is available at this GitHub repo](https://github.com/amandeepmittal/react-native-examples/tree/master/redux-persist-asyncstorage).